VirgilSecurity/virgil-nginx-noise-socket/README.md

 ## Features ##

  - Own context in the Nginx server providing a functionality of TCP of a proxy.
- - Protection of traffic by means of `Noise Protocol`.
+ - Protection of traffic by means of [Noise Protocol](http://noiseprotocol.org/).
  - At the moment only `Noise_XX_25519_AESGCM_SHA256` noise protocol pattern is realized.

 ## Building of Nginx with the virgil-nginx-noise-socket module: